“A truly excellent counsel”

 Andrew's track record spans a broad range of sectors and types of dispute in common law and civil law, including international joint ventures, oil and gas, nuclear power, construction, mergers & acquisitions, intellectual property, defence, mining and other natural resources.

-Andrew is a member of a number of major international arbitration organisations, including the International Chamber of Commerce's Institute of World Business Law, Commission on Arbitration and ADR, and Canadian and French National Committees.
+Andrew is a member of a number of major international arbitration organisations, including being a member of the ICC Court for Canada.
+He is also a member of the International Chamber of Commerce's Institute of World Business Law, Commission on Arbitration and ADR, and Canadian and French National Committees.
 He is also on the Roster of Arbitrators of the International Centre for Dispute Resolution and the Court of Arbitration for Sport.

 A sought-after commentator, speaker, lecturer and writer on arbitration-related topics, Andrew has taught international arbitration courses at Université Paris 1 Panthéon-Sorbonne, the University of Ottawa and the European Studies Institute of the Moscow State Institute of Foreign Relations.
 He has 15 years of experience in international arbitration advocacy training in several countries and is Chair of the Foundation for International Arbitration Advocacy's Executive Committee.